WitsSoftDev/WitsMapApp/README.md

 ======
 https://build.phonegap.com/apps/717637/builds
 You will need to request to become a collaborator
-The build is done by yuploading a .zip of the repo
+The build is done by uploading a .zip of the repo

 Original Source
 --------------

-This boilerplate of a phonegap 3 app is maintained by @TRex22 and @WitsSoftDev It is from the cordova and phonegap example app.
+This boilerplate of a phonegap 2.9.1 app is maintained by @TRex22 and @WitsSoftDev It is from the cordova and phonegap example app.

 There are more folder and files which can be included in the app, which will be added at a later time.

-This source is completely open source, under the MIT license
+This source is completely open source, under the MIT license.
+See below for more detail.

 Branching
 ---------